vmindru/openstack-clean-all/README.md

-this tool will automatically remove opnestack resources of your tenant. openstack resources will be removed in following order. this tool will prevent you running this as user admin or under project amdin.
+this tool will automatically remove opnestack resources of your tenant. openstack resources will be removed in following order.

     - instances
     - floating_ip